Avalith/presentations/slides/phpintro2/slides.md

 Namespaces are a way of encapsulating items.
 They solve two main problems in PHP:

-  * Name collisions between your code, internal PHP classes/functions/constants and third-party classes/functions/constants
+  * Name collisions between your code, internal PHP classes\functions\constants and third-party classes\functions\constants
   * Ability to alias longer names and improve readability